 The purpose of the Redevelopment Tax Abatement program is to attract private investment and revitalize divested portions of the City of Albuquerque.
 The City seeks to stimulate high quality, sustainable development projects that provide tangible community benefits.
-Projects must meet the goals of the applicable Metropolitan Redevelopment Plan and result in the elimination or prevention of slum and blight, in accordance with NM Statute, Section 3 Article 60A
+Projects must meet the goals of the applicable Metropolitan Redevelopment Plan and result in the elimination or prevention of slum and blight, in accordance with NM Statute, Section 3 Article 60A.

 The Redevelopment Tax Abatement (RTA) is a seven-year property tax abatement on the incremental property taxes for all taxing districts.
 Property owners continue to pay the predevelopment property tax amount as a Payment In Lieu of Taxes to the County Assessor.
 To receive the tax abatement, the City must take title to the property and the property is leased back to the original owner for the duration of the tax abatement period.
+If the project involves financing, the City will subordinate its title position to lenders.